On Vector Spaces with Formal Infinite Sums: Introduction

-In many applications, the strong linear structure plays an important conceptual and algebraic role.
-For example: the product is defined to be the only extension of the product on $\Gamma$ which preserves infinite $\k$-linear combinations in both arguments; moreover in the case $\Gamma$ is a totally ordered group and $f \in \k[[\Gamma]]$ is such that $\Supp f>1$ then $(f^n)_{n \in \mathbb{N}}$ is summable (Neumann \cite{neumann1949ordered}), i.e.\ it is possible to evaluate every power series at $f$.
-Finally when enriching algebras of generalized power series with $\k$-linear operators such as derivations, it is a natural requirement to have them be strongly linear as well (the standard derivation on transseries and the Berarducci-Mantova derivation on Surreal numbers are strongly linear cfr \cite{vanDerHoeven2001Operators},\cite{berarducci2018surreal}).
+In many applications, the strongly linear structure plays an important conceptual and algebraic role.
+For example: when $\Gamma$ is an ordered monoid, the product defined on $\bfk[[\Gamma]]$ is the only extension preserving infinite $\bfk$-linear combinations in both arguments of the product on $\Gamma$ along the natural inclusion $\Gamma \subseteq\ \bfk[[\Gamma]]$ via indicator functions; moreover in the case $\Gamma$ is a totally ordered group and $f \in \bfk[[\Gamma]]$ is such that $\Supp f>1$ then $(f^n)_{n \in \mathbb{N}}$ is summable (Neumann \cite{neumann1949ordered}), i.e.\ it is possible to evaluate every power series at $f$.
+Finally when enriching algebras of generalized power series with $\bfk$-linear operators such as derivations, it is a natural requirement to have them be strongly linear as well (the standard derivation on transseries and the Berarducci-Mantova derivation on Surreal numbers are strongly linear cf \cite{hoeven2001operators},\cite{berarducci2015surreal}).

-The interest in strongly linear derivations on algebras of generalized series in particular is also a good motivation for the study of an appropriate ``infinite-sum-sensitive" category of modules for such algebras.
+The interest in strongly linear derivations on algebras of generalized series in particular is also a good motivation for the study of an appropriate "infinite-sum-sensitive" category of modules for such algebras.

-Toward this goal an intermediate step would be to define an appropriate monoidal closed category $\Sigma\Vect_\k$ of $\k$-vector spaces enriched with a strong linear structure (i.e.\ a notion of infinite linear combination) in such a way that $\k$-algebras of generalized power series are monoids in $\Sigma\Vect_\k$.
+Toward this goal an intermediate step would be to define an appropriate monoidal closed category $\Sigma\Vect$ of $\bfk$-vector spaces enriched with a strongly linear structure (i.e.\ a notion of infinite linear combination) in such a way that $\bfk$-algebras of generalized power series are monoids in $\Sigma\Vect$.